kfrancis/aspnet-scriptmanager-kendo/README.md

 ```

 There are two named script definitions because there's no single CDN url for both SSL and non-SSL at the moment.

+## Kendo Versions
+If you need a version that's not available on NuGet, create an issue and I'll release the version.